 All letting agents want to find landlords for their letting agency.
 With so many avenues to get landlords, it’s important to know where to focus efforts and budgets.

 But tactics to find landlord leads isn’t the end game.
 Letting agents are then tasked with converting leads into instructions.

 The contents of this article will cover the key aspects of a letting agent marketing: Where to find leads, tips to convert leads & common issues letting agent face with leads in general.

-While a letting agency has many facets: managing landlords, marketing, looking after staff, finding tenants and keeping on top of legal work… Referral companies have one job: finding leads for agents.
+While a letting agency has many facets: getting leads, managing landlords, marketing, looking after staff, finding tenants and keeping on top of legal work… referral companies have one job: getting leads to agents.

 Their sole purpose is to market to landlords, capture their details and pass the details onto agents to get the deal done.